publiccodenet/about/activities/releasing-the-standard/index.md

 type: Index
 ---

-# Releasing the Standard for Pubic Code
+# Releasing the Standard for Public Code

 ## Preparing a release